 Dividend Reserves are the accumulated surpluses to date that have not been declared as dividends to members or set aside to the regulatory reserve, operational risk reserves, strategy reserve or the non-distributable reserve.
-The dividend reserve at the balance sheet date is nil.
+The dividend reserve at the balance sheet date is nil in accordance with Section 31 of the Credit Union Act, 1997 (Regulatory Reguirements) Regulations 2016.
+A reclassification between non-distributable and distributable is made as investments come to within 12 months of maturity date.
+Interest on loans receivable at the balance sheet date is also classified as "unrealised" and is not distributable